 - 50mm mesh, or weldmesh manufactured from 4mm wire with a maximum mesh spacing of 50mm

 - brick, concrete, timber, iron or similar solid material

 A combination of the above may be acceptable.
-The mesh size and construction detail is specified so that the enclosure will be escape proof and so that people, particularly small children, cannot fit body parts such as hands into the enclosure with the dog.
+The mesh size and construction detail is specified so that the enclosure will be escape proof and so that people, particularly small children, cannot fit body parts such as hands into the dog's enclosure.

 Restraint off premises

-A restricted breed dog must be muzzled and leashed when outside the owner's premises, and must be under the control of a person aged 18 or over.
+A restricted breed dog must be muzzled and leashed when outside the owner's premises.
+The dog must be under the control of a person aged 18 or over.

 Notification and ownership requirements

 The owner of a restricted breed dog must notify the council that registered the dog, within 24 hours if: